Substitute Teaching: SubCentral

 Paraprofessionals provide assistance to a variety of students including those with and without disabilities, health needs, limited English, etc. They work in a range of educational settings including general education classrooms, lunchrooms, playgrounds, school buses, vocational work sites, computer labs, and school media centers.

-Paraprofessionals are needed at these seven school districts: Cedar Rapids, College Community, Grant Wood, Linn-Mar, Marion, Springville and Summit.
+Paraprofessionals are needed at these six school districts: Cedar Rapids, College Community, Grant Wood, Linn-Mar, Springville and Summit.

 - You decide the days you’d like to work.